dg1223/technology-progress-radar/README.md

 # Emerging Technologies Radar

 This is a Gartner influenced [emerging technologies radar](https://blogs.gartner.com/tuong-nguyen/2020/12/07/gartner-launches-emerging-technologies-radar-2021/) that tracks the progress of emerging technology research in an organization.
 It is a sample* of the radar that we use at the IT branch at Canada Revenue Agency (CRA).
 The original radar design and update process is entirely manual at this moment, using Microsoft Visio.
-This is an attempt to automate the entire process to create an end-to-end solution, which I call:
+This is an attempt to automate the entire process to create an end-to-end solution, aka **1-click radar generation**.

-**1-click radar generation**

 The canvas below and all of its contents have been automatically generated from a single spreadsheet.
 The technology names are automatically placed on the canvas without** hard coding any of their coordinates.

-This is a work in progress.
-Below are the next steps:
+**I am no longer working on this project.** Below are some of the next steps that were in the pipeline:
 1. Add activity icons to each technology to track activity/deliverable level progress
 2. Add hyperlinks to each technology name for which reference material is available
 3. Automatically fine tune coordinates so that the titles and icons do not overlap